mavericks065/octo-au-foundations/README.md

 ### Newcomers trainings

-These trainings should be part of your welcome checklist, check with your mentor to know when will be the next session:
+These trainings should be part of your welcome checklist, check with your mentor to know when the next session will be:

 - **Consulting training**
 - **Agile methodology training**